THE SUNDERLAND SITE - PAGE 071

 1 Annie Archbell

 A fully rigged cargo ship which carried some passengers also.
-Per 1 (Lloyds data etc.), 2 (1861 arrival at Sydney, Australia), 3 (1862 voyage to Sydney), 4 (sinking in 1867, a May 31, 2010 message by 'BumbleB'), 5 (1867 report re loss, 75% down).
-Vessel not listed at Miramar.
+Per 1 (Lloyd's Register ('LR') data etc.), 2 (1861 arrival at Sydney, Australia), 3 (1862 voyage to Sydney), 4 (sinking in 1867, a May 31, 2010 message by 'BumbleB'), 5 (1867 report re loss, 75% down).
+The vessel is not listed at Miramar.
 155.0 ft. long.
 Built for Brodie & Co., John Brodie, of Trinity Square, London, likely the managing owner, & registered at London.
 Link 1 advises that the vessel 'started her career by taking government stores to India, but later transferred to the London-Sydney route, and finally the London-China route.
 Lost in 1867.
 Maybe named after the wife of James Archbell, of Wapping, London, listed in the 1861 census as being a ship owner.
 But the Archbell relationship with Brodie (who may have originated in Portsoy, Scotland), is unclear.
 Would seem to have carried 'stores' to India in Sep.
 1860, likely to Bengal.
-Carried a crew of 26 & 9 passengers in a voyage ex London that arrived at Sydney, New South Wales, Australia, on Nov.
+Carried a crew of 26 & 9 passengers in a voyage ex London that arrived at Sydney, New South Wales ('NSW'), Australia, on Nov.
 15, 1861.
 And 24 crew & 6 passengers on a similar voyage that arrived there on Oct.
 30, 1862.
+It returned to London with a full cargo, leaving Sydney on Jan.
+19, 1863.
 The vessel arrived again at Sydney in Sep.
 1866 & left for Apia (Navigators' Islands, now Samoa), South Pacific, on Oct.
 11, 1866, Captain Blacklock in command.
-5 advises that the vessel was lost on Terschelling Bank, (West Frisian Islands in the North Sea, N. of Harlingen, Netherlands) on Apl.
+4 advises that the vessel was lost on Terschelling Bank, (West Frisian Islands in the North Sea, N. of Harlingen, Netherlands) on Apl.
 13, 1867, with a loss of 4 lives, the remaining 14 crew being saved by Terschelling Pilot Boat #7.
 And adds that according to the 'Schager Courant' of Aug.
 8, 1867, the skipper of the pilot boat received £19, another crew member received £6 & the remaining 4 members of the crew received £3 each from HM the Queen for their services.
 See 2nd image, at left.
 It would seem that the crew was 25 in number, with the Captain & 6 crew still aboard on Apl.
 13, 1867 & presumably later saved.
 Heavy seas at the time.
-The vessel was en route from Apia, Navigators' Islands, now Samoa, South Pacific Ocean, to Hamburg, Germany, chartered by 'Messrs Willis, Merry and Co.', of Sydney, Australia, with a cargo of guano.
+The vessel was en route from Apia, Navigators' Islands, now Samoa, South Pacific Ocean, to Hamburg, Germany, chartered by 'Messrs Willis, Merry and Co.', of Sydney, with a cargo of guano.
 Additional detail concerning her loss is at the images at left.
 Her Master, for later voyages Blacklock, mostly was 'Morrice' I read, but the name differs from the data at the links above.
-I would be surprised, however, if Lloyd's Registers & the Australian newspapers had the name wrong so many times.
-Keith Case, of the U.K., advises (thanks Keith!) that 'Morrice' was almost certainly Keith's great great grandfather, David Morrice, born in Jamaica in 1818 but from an Aberdeen seafaring family.
-He became Master of Pampero in 1868 & made two voyages in her.
+I would be surprised, however, if LR & the Australian newspapers had the name wrong so many times.
+The vessel's loss on Apl.
+13, 1867 is listed here also (at line 15) with slightly different data i.e. a crew of 23 & only one life lost.
+Keith Case, of the U.K., advises (thanks Keith!) that 'Morrice' was almost certainly Keith's GG grandfather, David Morrice, born in Jamaica in 1818 but from an Aberdeen seafaring family.
+He became Master of Pampero (ON 56597, built at Aberdeen in 1867) in 1868 & made two voyages in her.
 The second was to New Zealand & on to Shanghai.
 On Aug.
-30, 1869, he sailed from Newcastle, New South Wales, Australia, for Shanghai & was never seen again.
+30, 1869, he sailed from Newcastle, NSW, Australia, for Shanghai & was never seen again.
 Anything you can add?

 2 Pak Wan